wp-cli/handbook/commands/scaffold/child-theme.md

 # wp scaffold child-theme

-Generate child theme based on an existing theme.
+Generates child theme based on an existing theme.

 Creates a child theme folder with `functions.php` and `style.css` files.